Nutrition Recommendation

 - It helps maintain independent functioning

-To avoid nutrition problems and deficits, it is recommended to adopt the healthy nutrition principles (Hebrew) represented in the nutritional rainbow diet, which replaces the food pyramid.
+To avoid nutrition problems and deficits, it is recommended to adopt the healthy nutrition principles represented in the nutritional rainbow diet, which replaces the food pyramid.

 Each one of the rainbow colors represents several food groups and the recommended intake frequency: